git-courses-info/ultimate-git-course/README.md

   - **Note: When working with pull requests, keep the following in mind:**
   - If you're working in the shared repository model, we recommend that you use a topic branch for your pull request.
 While you can send pull requests from any branch or commit, with a topic branch you can push follow-up commits if you need to update your proposed changes.
   - When pushing commits to a pull request, don't force push.
 Force pushing can corrupt your pull request.[docs](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-pull-requests).
+- Pull requests display diffs to compare the changes you made in your topic branch against the base branch that you want to merge your changes into [docs](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/about-comparing-branches-in-pull-requests).